janit/ez-react-todo/README.md

 # eZ Platform React.js todo example using the eZ CAPI

 A simple todo application built with React that uses the eZ Platform JavaScript Client API library for persisting state to the eZ Platform content repository.
+The point is just to demonstrate building an app with complete DOM as well as REST API abstractions.

 More details: